 Specialists conducted successful studies on Scots pine and awnless brome seedlings.
 In the future, it is planned to check the condition of other plant species.

-Earlier www1.ru reported that an environmentally friendly technology for mining low-grade ores was developed in Yekaterinburg.
+Earlier www1.ru reported that in Yekaterinburg they developed an environmentally friendly technology for mining poor ores.

 Read materials on the topic:

-In Russia, scientists have improved a sorbent for cleaning water from heavy metals
+In Russia, scientists have improved the sorbent for cleaning water from heavy metals

 Now on home